 Identify when, where, and why speeding is happening.
 Try to observe what times speeding is an issue and on which roads in your community.
 Consider where these cars are headed and what motivates their dangerous behavior.

-Evaluate risk factors.
+Communicate with your neighbors.
+Garner support for your cause and encourage others to get involved.
 Private communities are often home to vulnerable populations such as young children, pets, and the elderly.
 Why are safer roads particularly critical in your community?
+What can you do to help?

-Research solutions to improve safety in your community.
+Discuss fundraising options with your neighbors as cities often have limited funding resources for road safety.
+Research which solutions would best improve safety in your community.
 Consider the importance of including each of the three E’s of safer roads: Education, engineering, and enforcement.
-Don’t limit yourself to any one option- include information on educational campaigns, speed humps, speed cushions, radar signs, and speed cameras.
+Don’t limit yourself to any one option- consider educational campaigns, speed humps, speed cushions, radar signs, and speed cameras.

+Be proactive.
 Prepare a presentation with all the information you’ve gathered.
 Include data on what the problem is, how residents feel about it, details you’ve gathered about speeding behavior, and the risk factors in your community.
+Set up a meeting to present your findings to the relevant board or city officials.

+Stay calm.
 Present your findings calmly, clearly, and confidently.
 Discuss various options and convey the importance of taking action, including educating residents about the importance of slowing down.
 Remember that ultimately decisions will be made by majority opinion.
-Make sure the board and your neighbors are well informed so they can best address this issue.
+Make sure everyone is well informed so they can best address this issue.

-Follow up and express gratitude.
-If you don’t hear back from the board, make sure to follow up on your appeal.
+Once the process is over, make sure you follow up and express gratitude.
+If you don’t hear back, make sure to follow up on your appeal.
 Request a further meeting if no action is being taken.
 When progress is made, and a traffic calming plan is underway, make sure to thank the board for protecting your families and friends.